Cycling highlights of Provence - 8 days

 46 km

-Loop cycle to the Camargue.
+Today you cycle a loop through the Camargue.
 It's a unique natural landscape - half sea and half land, with brackish water lakes, vast salt steppes, wild horses and if you are lucky pink flamingos.
 Cycle along small paths exploring the nature reserve.
 In Mejanes you can take a small train through unspoilt nature, with the chance to see flamingos and wild bulls.
 The route today is almost always on cycleways.
 Return to Arles and your hotel.

 Challenge: 45.7km, 175m ascent, 180m descent